The Waterbed Effect on Quasiperiodic Disturbance Observer: Avoidance of Sensitivity Tradeoff with Time Delays: Conclusion

 \section{Conclusion}

-This paper examined the waterbed effect of the QDOB proposed by \cite{Muramatsu2025TCST}, which estimates and compensates for the quasiperiodic disturbance of Definition~\ref{def:QPdis}.
+This paper examined the waterbed effect in the QDOB proposed by \cite{Muramatsu2025TCST}, which estimates and compensates for the quasiperiodic disturbance of Definition~\ref{def:QPdis}.
 Compared to conventional periodic-disturbance-compensation control, the advantage of the QDOB is the simultaneous realization of the wideband harmonic suppression, non-amplification of aperiodic disturbances, and proper harmonic suppression frequencies.
-In this paper, Theorems~\ref{thm:Bode:Integral:QDOB:CT} and \ref{thm:Bode:Integral:QDOB:DT} indicated the avoidance of the sensitivity tradeoff, where the extension of harmonic suppression bandwidth for the sensitivity function also reduces the Bode-like sensitivity integral.
-Moreover, the numerical results and Proposition~\ref{prop:phase_gain} showed the waterbed effect on the QDOB, where $|S(j\omega)|\leq 1$ achieved by the phase of the open-loop transfer function within $\pm 90$ deg. attains the non-amplification of aperiodic disturbances and proper harmonic suppression frequencies.
+In this paper, Theorems~\ref{thm:Bode:Integral:QDOB:CT} and \ref{thm:Bode:Integral:QDOB:DT} indicated the avoided sensitivity tradeoff, where the extension of harmonic suppression bandwidth for the sensitivity function also reduces the Bode-like sensitivity integral.
+Moreover, the numerical results and Proposition~\ref{prop:phase_gain} showed the waterbed effect on the QDOB, where the phase of the open-loop transfer function within $\pm 90$ deg. results in the non-amplification of aperiodic disturbances and proper harmonic suppression frequencies.
+This clarified why the parameter condition $\omega_\mathrm{a}\ll\omega_\mathrm{b}$ in Remark~\ref{rem:design} is necessary for the avoidance of the waterbed effect.
+These results support the advantage of the QDOB and clarify its practical potential for improving automatic mechanical and electrical systems with quasiperiodic, periodic, or harmonic disturbances, such as friction or gravitational force with repetitive motion, wind disturbances, torque ripple, and current ripple.
+However, there remain two problems: how to find $\gamma_i$ defined in \eqref{def:CT:gamma} for implementation, and the waterbed effect associated with discretization methods.